sameersaeed/orderly/README.md

+# Order Submission Tool

+A full stack CRUD app created using React + Golang.
+Customers can create and submit orders through the frontend, which are then sent to a private Discord channel where they can be processed by site administrators.

 # Setup steps

 To get the client up and running, you can navigate to `~/client` (where `~` is the project's root directory) and run: `npm start`